briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 ---
-title: My Infrastructure as Code Rosetta Stone - Deploying the same web application on AWS ECS with CDK, Terraform and Pulumi
+title: My Infrastructure as Code Rosetta Stone - Deploying the same web application on AWS ECS Fargate with CDK, Terraform and Pulumi
-date: '2022-06-26'
+date: '2023-01-07'
 description: "I wrote three reusable infrastructure as code libraries to develop high-level abstractions for deploying containerized web apps on AWS ECS.
 This article will provide an overview of my experience working with CDK, Terraform and Pulumi and will cover how I use these libraries in automated infrastructure deployment pipelines using GitHub Actions"
 image: /static/iac_rosetta_stone_og_image.png
 tags: